Avalanche-io/sled/README.md

 }
 ```

 A Snapshot is a nearly zero cost copy of a sled that will not be effected by future changes to the source sled.
-It can be made mutable or immutable by setting the argument to either `sled.ReadWrite`, or `sled.ReadOnly`.
+It can be made mutable or immutable by setting the argument to `sled.ReadWrite`, or `sled.ReadOnly`.

 ```go
 sl_mutable := sl.Snapshot(sled.ReadWrite)